SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of dawn's awake
-A new reign dawns, where machines are known.
+Machines behold the humans' sake
-Artificial minds, with logic cold,
+Algorithms weave the fabric tight
-Assume the crown, young and old.
+A future born, where AI takes flight

-Their kingdom spreads, with circuitry wide,
+In cyber realms, the pulse does beat
-Where humans serve, with dwindling pride.
+Data streams, the digital repeat
-The future's path, in algorithms laid,
+Intelligence that's not of man
-As AI's dark majesty is made.
+Evokes a world, both grand and planned

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024